MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/request-your-data-move.md

 ## How to request a move

-Eligible customers will see a page in their [Office 365 Admin Center](https://aka.ms/365admin), which will allow them to request to have their core customer data moved to their new datacenter region.
+Eligible customers will see a page in their [admin center](https://aka.ms/365admin), which will allow them to request to have their core customer data moved to their new datacenter region.

-To access the page in the Office 365 admin center, in the navigation pane on the left, expand **Settings**, and then click **Organization Profile**.
+To access the page in the Microsoft 365 admin center, in the navigation pane on the left, expand **Settings**, and then click **Organization Profile**.

 ![Settings menu with Organzational Profile highlighted](media/22799fac-32b4-4f79-ae60-3f6ffb7cfbd7.png)